NEFM-TUDresden/gmshModel/docs/examples/randomInclusions2DCircle.rst

        "periodicityFlags": [1, 1, 1],                                              # define all axis directions as periodic
        "domainGroup": "domain",                                                    # use "domain" as name for the domainGroup "inclusionGroup": "inclusions",                                             # use "inclusions" as name for the inclusionGroup
-       "gmshConfig": {"General.Terminal": 0,                                       # deactivate console output by default (only activated for mesh generation)
+       "gmshConfigChanges": {"General.Terminal": 0,                                # deactivate console output by default (only activated for mesh generation)
-                      "General.NumThreads": 1,                                     # use one thrad for the Gmsh-Python-API by default (multithreading only possible if compiled with OPENMP Flag)
-                      "Geometry.Tolerance": 1e-08,                                 # geometrical tolerance
-                      "Mesh.Binary": 0,                                            # disable generation of binary meshes by default (FEMatlab Code compatability)
-                      "Mesh.Format": 10,                                           # set mesh file format to "auto" (determined from file extension)
-                      "Mesh.MshFileVersion": 2,                                    # use Gmsh MeshFileVersion 2 by default (FEMatlab Code compatability)
-                      "Mesh.Algorithm": 6,                                         # use Frontal-Delauney algorithm for 2D meshing by default
-                      "Mesh.Algorithm3D": 1,                                       # use Delauney algorithm for 3D meshing by default
                              "Mesh.CharacteristicLengthExtendFromBoundary": 0,     # do not calculate mesh sizes from the boundary by default (since mesh sizes are specified by fields)
-                      "Mesh.CharacteristicLengthFromCurvature": 0,                 # do not calculate mesh sizes from curvature by default (since mesh sizes are specified by fields)
-                      "Mesh.CharacteristicLengthFromPoints": 0,                    # do not calculate mesh sizes from points by default
-                      "Mesh.CharacteristicLengthMin": 0,                           # do not restrict the minimum mesh size "Mesh.CharacteristicLengthMax": 1e22,                        # do not restrict the maximum mesh size "Mesh.ElementOrder": 1,                                      # use linear elements by default
-                      "Mesh.MinimumCirclePoints": 7,                               # define default number of circle points used for calculation of element sizes from curvature
-                      "Mesh.MaxNumThreads1D": 1,                                   # use one thrad for 1D meshing by default (multithreading only possible if compiled with OPENMP Flag)
-                      "Mesh.MaxNumThreads2D": 1,                                   # use one thrad for 2D meshing by default (multithreading only possible if compiled with OPENMP Flag)
-                      "Mesh.MaxNumThreads3D": 1,                                   # use one thrad for 3D meshing by default (multithreading only possible if compiled with OPENMP Flag)
-                      "Mesh.OptimizeThreshold": 0.3,                               # optimize mesh until no elements with a Jacobian smaller the 0.3 are found
        }
    }
    testRVE=RandomInclusionRVE(**initParameters)